MiloKitchener/Clara/README.md

 ## Deployment ##
 ### Local: ###
 #### Frontend: ####
 1. Ensure angular is installed.
-If it is not, install it with “npm install -g @angular/cli”
+If it is not, install it with `npm install -g @angular/cli`
    - Note: node/npm is required to install angular
 2. Navigate to claraFrontend
-3. Run “npm install”
+3. Run `npm install`
-4. Run “ng serve”
+4. Run `ng serve`
 5. Navigate to the website using the URL: http://localhost:4200/

 #### Backend: ####